TerribleBrad/Wind-of-Kine/README.md

 The download and installation process can take a very long time depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

-1. Download the Streamlined Skyrim Wabbajack file linked above
+1. Find Streamlined Skyrim in the Wabbajack user interface and press the download arrow.
 2. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Streamliend Skyrim."
 This will be your "Installation" folder.
 3. Create another folder called "Wabbajack Downloads Folder".
 This specific folder can be on a different drive if you wish.
 This will be your "Downloads" folder.
-4. Click on the Streamlined Skyrim Wabbajack file.
-5. Select your Installation and Download folders (the ones you just made)
+4. Select your Installation and Download folders (the ones you just made)
-6. Click the Go/Begin button.
+5. Click the Go/Begin button.
-7. Wait for Wabbajack to finish.
+6. Wait for Wabbajack to finish.

 ### Problems with Wabbajack